 West Fork Trail (trail #1) – mile 13

 The West Fork trailhead is the last stop on the West Fork Road.
 It’s 13 miles from US 212 (the Beartooth Highway) and 14 miles from downtown Red Lodge. to get there just follow the West Fork road until it ends in the parking area.
 There is no camping at the trailhead but the Cascade Campground is less than 3 miles away.

 The West Fork trail climbs steadily but not too steeply for about 8 miles to Sundance Lake.
-Along the way it passes Sentinel Falls and Calamity Falls and the scenic Quinnebaugh Meadows.
-All of these make great destinations for day hikes and backpackers have lots of additional options.
+Along the way, it passes Sentinel Falls and Calamity Falls, and the scenic Quinnebaugh Meadows.
+All of these make great destinations for day hikers while backpackers have lots of additional options.
 By setting up camp in Quinnebaugh Meadows, backpackers have the option of visiting Lake Mary, Crow Lake, Sundance Lake, Sundance Pass, and a number of other lakes that can only be reached by strenuous off-trail hiking.

 Backpackers can also make a great multi-day trip by heading up the West Fork trail and over Sundance Pass.
 Here the trail becomes the Lake Fork trail (trail #2) and heads steadily downhill following Lake Fork of Rock Creek until hitting the trailhead on the Main Rock Creek road.
 Here is a map that shows the West Fork & Lake Fork trails.

 A National Recreation Trail is a trail that is recognized for providing recreation access to rural and urban communities, economic development through tourism, and healthy recreation opportunities.
 Each trail must demonstrate that it represents its region, supports a diverse community, and is among America’s best trails.